Key Guidelines for setting OKRs

 Let’s first recap some basic concepts.

-OKR or Objective and Key Results, is a popular leadership technique that helps organizations set, communicate, and track their goals.
+OKR or Objective and Key Results, is a popular leadership technique that helps organizations set, communicate, and track goals.

 It is a holistic approach towards management of goals and performance levels of employees at every level of the enterprise.
 It helps in creating better alignment and engagement around measurable goals, which is usually set every quarter.